jordanpapaleo/generator-evaluator/README.md

 ## Prerequisites
 - This project requires NodeJS and GIT.
   - [Node](https://nodejs.org) uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+You may need to install node.
   - [Git](https://git-scm.com) is a free and open source distributed version control system.
 Git should natively be installed on your mac.
 - All other dependencies are installed via [NPM](https://www.npmjs.com/) during the Getting Started instructions